AMReX-Astro/MAESTROeX/sphinx_docs/source/pert.rst

    ``use_tfromp = T``

 Using ``use_tfromp = F`` and ``dpdt_factor`` :math:`>` 0 results in many runs
-crashing very quickly and gives unphyiscal temperature profiles as seen in :numref:`fig:tfrompF_unphys`.
+crashing very quickly and gives unphysical temperature profiles as seen in :numref:`fig:tfrompF_unphys`.